Practice Focus

 Prior to joining Hemenway & Barnes, Joe served as a judicial law clerk to the Hon.
 W. Arthur Garrity, Jr. of the United States District Court for the District of Massachusetts.
 Joe has been a partner of the firm since 2006.

-• Joe successfully argued before the Supreme Judicial Court on behalf of his client, a cancer research scientist, to uphold a $10 million judgment in a breach of contract case.
+- Successfully argued before the Supreme Judicial Court on behalf of a cancer research scientist to uphold a $10 million judgment in a breach of contract case.
 Hlatky v.
 Steward Health Care System, LLC, 484 Mass.
 566 (2020).

-• Joe represented a charitable foundation in a major litigation matter, resulting in a favorable decision from the Supreme Judicial Court and a significant judgment for his client.
+- Represented a charitable foundation in a major litigation matter, resulting in a favorable decision from the Supreme Judicial Court and a significant judgment for the client.
 Robert and Ardis James Foundation v.
 Meyers, 474 Mass.181 (2016).

-• Joe achieved a precedent setting victory for his client in a matter where the court declared the Massachusetts estate tax to be unconstitutional as applied to real estate located in Paris, France.
+- Achieved a precedent setting victory for a client in a matter where the court declared the Massachusetts estate tax to be unconstitutional as applied to real estate located in Paris, France.
 Dassori v.
 Commissioner of Revenue

-• Joe worked with a beneficiary of a private trust to remove a recalcitrant trustee, resolve potential tax and fiduciary issues, and now serves as an ongoing advisor and trustee for his client.
+- Worked with a beneficiary of a private trust to remove a recalcitrant trustee, resolve potential tax and fiduciary issues, and now serves as an ongoing advisor and trustee for the client.

-• A private equity firm engaged Joe to defend a tort claim arising from an acquired company's business operations.
-Joe prevailed on behalf of his client, winning a defense verdict after trial.
+- A private equity firm engaged Joe to defend a tort claim arising from an acquired company's business operations.
+Joe prevailed on behalf of the client, winning a defense verdict after trial.